 Other special interest groups in the township include the Woman’s Club of Tewksbury, the Tewksbury Trail Association, Tewksbury Township PTA, Tewksbury Land Trust, Tewksbury Township Library, Tewksbury Rescue Squad, Oldwick Fire Company, Oldwick Community Players and Tewksbury Education Foundation.

 Christie Hoffman Farm Park contains 170 acres on Fairmount Road West acquired by the Township with funding assistance from Green Acres.
 Residents can play soccer on either of the two soccer fields, bird watch, hike or horseback ride through the park’s natural setting.

-Whittemore Wildlife Sanctuary is named for Mrs. Helen A. Whittemore, who donated 180 acres of parkland to the Township.
+Whittemore Community Culture Conservation is named for Mrs. Helen A. Whittemore, who donated 180 acres of parkland to the Township.
 Its location of Rockaway Road hints at the fact that the sanctuary’s southern border runs along the Rockaway River.
 In addition to hiking and riding trails which wind through spectacular scenery, the Sanctuary offers a Nature Day Camp for children in the summertime.

 Oldwick Fields Park is a 20-acre sports park with three baseball fields and two soccer fields.
 One of the township’s most popular venues, it is a short walk from the center of Oldwick village.

 Hill and Dale Park was recently added to the township by the Green Acres program.
 Located on Parsonage Lot Road, this 90-plus acre property will eventually offer multi-purpose trails and a parking area for access to the wooded land, streams and vernal ponds.